 Then there is the misunderstanding of the concept of speed.
 Being faster means, climbing faster, being stronger, running up mountains, right?

 Wrong.
-Being efficient in the mountains is the key is what actually makes us faster.
-Efficiency is neither rooted in speed nor expensive equipment it is based upon skill and experience.
+Being efficient in the mountains is the key to what actually makes us faster.
+Efficiency is neither rooted in speed nor expensive equipment, it is based upon skill and experience.